 The Gender Service is located at the Royal Brisbane and Women’s Hospital and includes:

-- Diagnosis and assessment of adults with Gender Dysphoria or gender non-conforming behaviour or identity.
+- Assessment and affirmative treatment of adults with Gender Dysphoria or gender non-conforming behaviour or identity.

 - Adjustment support for family and significant others

-- Speech Pathology service provides voice feminisation and masculinisation services to adults who have been seen by the RBWH Gender Service and diagnosed with gender dysphoria.
+- Speech Pathology service provides voice feminisation and masculinisation services to adults who have been seen by the RBWH Gender Service and meet criteria for gender incongruence/ dysphoria.
+Trans and gender-diverse patients cannot be referred directly to the Speech Pathology service.

 - Assessment and report by Psychiatrist for gender affirmation surgery

-- Commencement of hormone replacement therapy by the Sexual Health Physician once diagnosis has been established
+- Medical assessment and commencement of gender affirming hormone therapy by the Sexual Health Physician once readiness for treatment has been confirmed.

 - Patient resides in Queensland